 Scallops, villous filaments on stem segments; long rhizomes, prominent leaf veins, cilia at margins of leaf sheaths and sheaths; branching of panicles densely; silvery filaments villous at the base of spikelets, mature caryopsis, shedding from the handle.
 Imperata, also known as thatch, root, perennial herb, grows in all parts of China's north and south, grows in riverbanks, fields, wasteland.
 Imperata plants are squill-shaped, and the leaves are narrow and long.
 The floret gathers as spikes, often with reddish brown, and the fruit is white fluffy hairy masses.
 Imperata roots can be used as medicine, stems, and leaves can be made of ropes, because of strong vitality, but also be planted in the harsh environment as ground cover plants.

-Growth habit: Adaptable, resistant to shade, tolerant to thin and drought, like moist loose soil, under appropriate conditions, rhizomes can be up to 2 to 3 meters or more, can penetrate the roots of trees, and the ability to regenerate at the break.
+Growth habit: The plant is adaptable, resistant to shade, tolerant to thin and drought, like moist and loose soil, rhizomes can grow up to 2 to 3 meters or more in proper soil conditions, can penetrate the roots of trees, the roots can regenerate at the break.